Tulip Poplar Trees

 |Uses:||Tolerates moist soil and full sun.
 Full sun brings out the best fall color.
 Will adapt to drier sites.|

-This beautiful shade tree is covered in spring with flowers that look for all the world like large tulips growing from the branches.
+This beautiful and Fast Growing shade tree is covered in spring with flowers that look for all the world like large tulips growing from the branches.
 Then, in autumn, your Tulip Poplar puts on a spectacular display again when its leaves turn a brilliant lemon yellow.

 Easy to Care for Tulip Poplar Trees